So, what’s an Atlanta Neighborhood Guide?

 - Old Fourth Ward Arts Festival in September

-Until 2010, Old Fourth Ward was a low-income area made famous as the birthplace of Martin Luther King, Jr. But with the construction of the Beltline came the gentrification of the neighborhood.
+Until 2010, Old Fourth Ward was a low-income area made famous as the birthplace of Martin Luther King, Jr. But with the construction of the Beltline came the revitalization of the neighborhood.
 It’s now a trendy hot spot with plenty of outdoor recreation, shopping, and dining.
 If you have a hard time knowing which restaurant to start with, the locals will tell you not to miss Two Urban Licks.

 Rental Market: O4W has countless new and luxurious apartment communities, many with direct park access.
 Average rent is $1700.